DARPA-ASKEM/terarium-docs/docs/workflows/index.md

         - To configure a Calibrate operation to use a dataset, first click the output on the right side of the Dataset operator and then click the **Dataset** input on the left side of the Calibrate operator.

+??? list "To remove a connection between resources and operators"

+    - Hover over the input or output and click :octicons-unlock-24:{ aria-hidden="true" } **Unlink**.

+??? note "Operators with yellow headers"

+    An operator with a yellow header indicates that a resource or indicator that feeds into it has changed and the operator needs to be rerun.

 ### Edit resource and operator details

 Resources and operators in the workflow graph summarize the data and inputs/outputs that they represent.
 You can drill down to view more details or settings.